fpga-theremin/sensors/models/ltspice/dlev_frontend_current_sensing/README.md

 ![LT6210 datasheet](images/LT6210_simplified_schematic.png)

-LTSpice has LT1395 and LT6210 out of the box.

 Simulation with LT1395 and LT6210 instead of discrete opamp shows that a trick with getting drive signal shifted by 90 degrees from negative input current will not work because these ICs are tuned to have minumum feedback current during operation.